Chris Leben: Ultimate Fighting Championship

 After Wanderlei Silva was forced out of his UFC 116 bout with Yoshihiro Akiyama due to broken ribs, Leben agreed to fill in for Silva in the bout against Akiyama, and faced him two weeks after defeating Simpson.
-Although he was outstruck and outwrestled for most of the first round, Leben managed to stay competitive and keep a fast paced fight with the rapidly tiring Akiyama in the second round.
+Although he was outstruck and outwrestled for most of the first round, Leben managed to stay competitive and keep a fast-paced fight with the rapidly tiring Akiyama in the second round.
 In the third and final round, Leben capitalized and sunk in a triangle choke with just twenty seconds left in the fight, forcing Akiyama to submit.
 It was considered the best performance of Leben's career and one of the best fights of the year.
+This fight earned him another Fight of the Night award.
 After the fight, Leben called for a fight with Silva, saying "come on Wanderlei, I'll take you out, too!", though UFC president Dana White said in the post-fight press conference that a Leben-Silva affair is not under consideration.
 Leben won Sherdog.com's Comeback Fighter of the Year for 2010.

 On October 20, 2010, Leben was arrested in Honolulu, Hawaii for suspicion of driving under the influence after crashing his truck into a wall off of Kapiolani Boulevard.
 He was released from custody after posting bail.

 Leben faced Brian Stann on January 1, 2011, at UFC 125 He lost the fight via TKO in the first round.
 After the fight between Leben and Stann, Leben's coach Burton Richardson says Leben's poor performance may have been caused by a sickness before the bout: "First, great job by Brian Stann.
 He never looked better.
 Many have commented that Chris was very slow and looked off last night.
 The truth is that Chris was sick.
 He had a fever and chills when he stepped into the cage.
 He was vomiting in the locker room before the fight, and after a hard warm up he didn't have a drop of sweat.
 Big heart to fight like that, but he was moving slow motion.
 He was very sharp in training.
 He will be back."

 On April 4, 2011, the UFC announced that Leben's next opponent would be Wanderlei Silva with the two scheduled to meet on July 2, 2011, at UFC 132.
 Leben knocked out Silva with consecutive uppercuts from the clinch, 27 seconds into the fight, resulting in the fastest knockout win in Leben's career.

 Leben faced Mark Muñoz on November 5, 2011, at UFC 138, losing by TKO at the 5:00 mark of the 2nd round due to a cut on his left eyebrow and left him unable to see and forced a corner stoppage.
 On November 28, 2011, Zuffa LLC, owner of the Ultimate Fighting Championship, released information stating that Leben tested positive for oxycodone and oxymorphone following his loss to Muñoz at UFC 138.
 As a result of the positive test, Leben was suspended from fighting for 1 year.